List of preserved steam locomotives in Germany: Class 62

 The 15 two-cylinder, superheated locomotives of DRG Class 62 were developed by the firm of Henschel as standard, passenger train, tank locomotives for the Deutsche Reichsbahn in the 1920s.

 Class 64

 The DRG Class 64 was a standard, passenger train tank locomotive with a load axle load and a 1'C1' axle arrangement, affectionately known as the Bubikopf (German for the 1920s style 'bob' haircut).

 Class 65

-The Class 65s were passenger train, tank locomotives with the Deutsche Bundesbahn and East German Deutsche Reichsbahn.
+The Class 65s were passenger train, tank locomotives with the Deutsche Bundesbahn and Deutsche Reichsbahn (East Germany).

 Class 65.10

 Like the DB Class 65, the DR Class 65.10 were intended for commuter traffic on suburban railway lines.
 The Deutsche Reichsbahn bought a total of 88 engines of this class.

 Class 66

 The DB Class 66 was planned by the Deutsche Bundesbahn for fast freight and passenger train services on main and branch lines.
 These Neubaulokomotiven were intended to replace Länderbahn passenger train tank locomotives like the Class 38.10, 78 and 93 and were the penultimate locomotive series built as part of the DB's Neubau programme of newly designed engines.